ipr/qXpkLib/README.txt

  - also possible "chaining" of libraries
 * plan includes support for 64-bit builds also
 * ...

+qXpkTool status:
+* mostly done
+* just simple GUI to use, test and demonstrate integrating with the library
+* some improvements and features planned, maybe later..

 Sub-library status, see respective README for details:
 * LhA/Lzh (xadLha):